eastgenomics/eggd_generate_variant_workbook/Readme.md

 `--lock_sheet` (`bool`): If true, the additional file sheet(s), variant sheet(s), and the summary sheet for uranus and dias are locked, except specific cells

 `--af_format` (`string`): Presents the allele frequency (AF) as a decimal (0-1) or as a percent (0-100).
 Default is decimal.
 Options are `decimal` or `percent`

-`--report_text` (`bool`): If true, a report text column will be added that contains the key variant annotation in one cell.
-The key variant annotations are gene name, consequence, exon number, HGVSc, HGVSp, existing variation and allele frequency.

 `--join_columns` (`string`): Allows user to join two columns from VCF into a new column with a seperator of choice (i.e `--join_columns="Prev_Count=CSQ_Prev_Count_AC,/,CSQ_Prev_Count_NS"` ).
 The header needs to be added to the include or rename if this is used